knaw-huc/tt-architecture/README.md

 * Thick lines represent data flow rather than caller direction
 * Node with red text denote abstractions rather than specific software

-### 2.2.
+### 2.3.
 Conversion with STAM

-As used in the Brieven van Hooft project (FoLiA source).
+This pipeline with [STAM](https://annotation.github.io/stam) is currently used in the [Brieven van Hooft project](https://github.com/knaw-huc/brieven-van-hooft-pipeline) (with FoLiA source) and also tested for Van Gogh.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": true}} }%%